 Gleem electric toothbrush (opens in new tab)

-This smart and simple electric toothbrush gives you what you need for healthy teeth and gums and doesn’t bother with any unnecessary frills.
-The action of the brush is smooth and quiet with only two brushing modes.
+This smart and simple electric toothbrush gives you what you need for healthy teeth and gums.
+The action of the brush is smooth and quiet with two brushing modes.

 - Affordable replace heads